Parking Rules & Policies

 If a parking patron is injured, or in the event of damage or loss, in a State-operated parking facility, the parking patron must report the details of the incident to the parking lot attendant at the time of the incident, and submit an Internal Report of Damages, Theft and/or Injury (CS 708) form.
 The State Police should be contacted if there is no parking lot attendant on duty.
 Incidents occurred after hours can be reported to OGS Parking by phone at 518-474-8118 until 9pm or emailed to: [email protected]

 The Office of General Services operates several parking areas in and around the Empire State Plaza in downtown Albany, New York.
+Please note, there is no re-entry in all OGS visitor parking areas.
 For additional information, please visit Parking Information for Visitors.

 PERIPHERAL PERMIT PARKING BUS SERVICE